 Asphalt is a great paving material and typically is estimated to last between 12 and 25 years with minimal maintenance.
 However, just like any other structure, it will experience wear and tear and, sooner or later, it begins to degrade.
 Signs of such degradation is manifested by the appearance of cracks or even visible potholes.
 At this juncture, you need to repair your asphalt if you want to reap the value of its investment.
-Of course, you will hire a professional asphalt repair company, but first, it is important to understand what caused the damage, so you can be in a better position to prevent it going forward.
+Of course, you will hire a professional driveway contractors, but first, it is important to understand what caused the damage, so you can be in a better position to prevent it going forward.
 In this article, therefore, we unveil four main reasons why you might need asphalt repair.

 Tree root damage

 Over the years, roots have the main culprit behind cracking of foundations, and asphalt paving is no exception.
 Tree roots penetrate the soil deeply looking for essential nutrients and water.
 As the tree grows bigger, so do its roots.
 If you thought the nearby tree was far enough away from your paving, you may be shocked to see its right under your asphalt in what seems like no time at all.
 Sooner or later, it will start developing cracks inwards that spreads to the outer surface.
 The surface of the asphalt will soon develop cracks or potholes, also it results in tree roots ruining driveway.
 If you notice these signs, please contact our repair company immediately for pothole repair!
 Don’t confuse on how to fix raised sidewalk, contact ADA Striping contractors who are ready to fix raised sidewalk.